boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/asp-net-mvc.md

        </tbody>
       </table>

-5. Run your `ASP.NET MVC` sample in Visual Studio.
+5. Please run your `ASP.NET MVC` sample in Visual Studio.

-> **NOTE:** If you are facing an error related to `bin\roslyn\csc.ex`, it indicates that performing a `clean build` and `rebuild` is necessary.
+> **NOTE:** If you encounter an error with `bin\roslyn\csc.ex`, it means that you need to perform a clean `clean build` and `rebuild`.

-6. The dashboard can be edited in the design mode, and create a new dashboard with the following changes in the `renderDashboard()` method.
+6. The dashboard can be edited in the design mode and create a new dashboard with the following changes in the `renderDashboard()` method.

        <meta charset="utf-8"/>
        <table>